Americandude/blue/README.md

 4a.
 I'm unsure about the process for other IDES, but a surefire way to open is to go into the javascript folder, click on `index.html`, remove the loop that checks for local file opening, download everything in javascript and paste it into the same folder, and finally open `index.html`.

-1. simpler way is to just download what's in the javascript folder, delete the loop thing i was talking about, and then run index.html

 ## Progress Log